Objects and Object-Orientation¶

 5.7.
 Advanced Special Class Methods¶

-Python has more special methods than just __getitem__
+Python has more special methods than just __getitem__ and __setitem__.

-This example shows some of the other special methods in UserDict
+This example shows some of the other special methods in UserDict.

 Example 5.16 More Special Methods in UserDict